mikediessner/nubo/docs/_build/html/_sources/get_started.rst.txt

     bounds = torch.tensor([[0., 0., 0., 0., 0., 0.],
                            [1., 1., 1., 1., 1., 1.]])

-Now, we can prepare the Bayesian optimisation loop.
-We choose NUBO's pre-defined Gaussian process that comes with a constant mean function and a Matern 5/2 kernel.
+Now we can prepare the Bayesian optimisation loop.
+We choose NUBO's predefined Gaussian process that by default has a constant mean function and a Matern 5/2 kernel.
 We also use the Gaussian likelihood to estimate observational noise.
-We estimate its hyper-parameters via maximum likelihood estimation (MLE) using the Adam optimiser.
+We estimate the Gaussian processes hyper-parameters via maximum likelihood estimation (MLE) using the Adam optimiser.
 For the acquisition function, we implement the analytical upper confidence bound (UCB) with trade-off parameter :math:`\beta = 1.96^2` (corresponding to 95% confidence intervals for the Gaussian distribution) and optimise it with the L-BFGS-B algorithm using a multi-start approach with five starts.
-These multiple starts ensure that the optimiser does not get stuck in a local optimum.
-The Bayesian optimisation loop is run for 40 iterations giving an evaluation budget of 70.
+These multiple starts help to ensure that the optimiser does not get stuck in a local optimum.
+The Bayesian optimisation loop is run for 40 iterations, giving a total evaluation budget of 70.

  .. code-block:: python